HOME Blog When Patty Came To Stay

 Patty and the Angama team

 We found them very friendly and genuinely happy to help.
-This was very useful as there are occasions during the day when little things don’t quite work and having two hefty guides on hand to get Patty (my charge) over that hump or down that dusty path.
-There were ramps where necessary and generally I found no problem getting around the camp with her.
-The guest areas are open and airy and the tent well big enough for a wheelchair and at night has a spellbinding view of the stars from its deck.
+This was very useful as there are occasions during the day when little things don’t quite work, and having two hefty guides on hand to get Patty (my charge) over that hump or down that dusty path.
+There were ramps where necessary, and generally, I found no problem getting around the camp with her.
+The guest areas are open and airy, and the tent is big enough for a wheelchair and, at night, has a spellbinding view of the stars from its deck.

 Guides Daniel & Sammy